 - a.
-Description This initiative provides increased funding to comply with the terms of the MOU between Virginia Tech and the County.
+Description This initiative provides increased funding to comply with the terms of the Memorandum of Understanding (MOU) between Virginia Tech and the County.
 The MOU is a cost sharing agreement that covers part of the salaries of Extension Agents. - b.
 Service Level Impacts Existing service levels are maintained.